Ramon Riu i Cabanes

 Ramon Riu i Cabanes (17 June 1852 – 27 December 1901) was Bishop of Urgell and ex officio Co-Prince of Andorra in 1901.
-Born in 1852 in Solsona he was appointed Apostolic Administrator of the Diocese of Solsona and Titular Bishop of Tamasus in 1895.
-In April 1901 he succeeded Salvador Casañas y Pagés as Bishop of Urgell and ecclesiastical Co-Prince of Andorra, he died however just few months after taking office.
+Born in 1852 in Solsona, he was appointed Apostolic Administrator of the Diocese of Solsona and Titular Bishop of Tamasus in 1895.
+In April 1901, he succeeded Salvador Casañas y Pagés as Bishop of Urgell and ecclesiastical Co-Prince of Andorra; however, he died just a few months after taking office.